wieldphysics/wield-iirrational/README.md

 WaveState
 ----------

-This is a collection of projects under the wavestate package namespace for modeling interferometers, circuits, quantum states, and control systems.
+This is a collection of projects under the python wield package namespace for modeling interferometers, circuits, quantum states, and control systems.
 This is the base metapackage to install the others.